-Appendix 5 - Hazard table for the production raw milk cheese at key steps in production
+Hazard table for the production raw milk cheese at key steps in production

-Step Hazard/risks Baseline Control Measures 26 Recommended additional measures for raw milk products (applicable generally to cheese production) Category 1 Products Category 2 Products General requirements applicable at all stages of raw milk cheese processing General cross- contamination Prevent contamination from environment, premises, equipment, ingredients and people through: Cleaning and sanitising program Maintenance program Health and hygiene requirements Cross-contamination of milk or products from higher risk milk (co- mingling) (System for) Segregation of milk and dairy materials intended for the manufacture of Category 2 products from Category 1 products. • Prior to processing • During processing Milk receipt and storage Presence of pathogenic microorganisms in the raw milk No measures currently specified - there are industry incoming material requirements such as somatic cell count/total plate count (generally for quality reasons as pasteurisation will eliminate pathogens present) (No additional measures are currently applied to milk used, as by definition pathogens are eliminated through processing techniques and/or the intrinsic characteristics of the product) Only milk that has been produced in accordance with requirements for raw milk production for Category 2 products can be used Raw milk specifications could include criteria for specific pathogens and/or indicators Growth of any pathogenic microorganisms present Time/temperature controls (storage at 5°C or below) Processing to commence within 48 hours of milk harvesting.
+Step Hazard/risks Baseline Control Measures 51 Recommended additional measures for raw milk products (applicable generally to cheese production) Category 1 Products Category 2 Products General requirements applicable at all stages of raw milk cheese processing General cross- contamination Prevent contamination from environment, premises, equipment, ingredients and people through: Cleaning and sanitising program Maintenance program Health and hygiene requirements Cross-contamination of milk or products from higher risk milk (co- mingling) (System for) Segregation of milk and dairy materials intended for the manufacture of Category 2 products from Category 1 products.
+Prior to processing During processing Milk receipt and storage Presence of pathogenic microorganisms in the raw milk No measures currently specified - there are industry incoming material requirements such as somatic cell count/total plate count (generally for quality reasons as pasteurisation will eliminate pathogens present) (No additional measures are currently applied to milk used, as by definition pathogens are eliminated through processing techniques and/or the intrinsic characteristics of the product) Only milk that has been produced in accordance with requirements for raw milk production for Category 2 products can be used Raw milk specifications could include criteria for specific pathogens and/or indicators Growth of any pathogenic microorganisms present Time/temperature controls (storage at 5°C or below) Processing to commence within 48 hours of milk harvesting.
 Milk stored at 5°C or below - temperature not to exceed 8°C prior to manufacture Milk standardisation (if required) Growth of any pathogenic microorganisms Time/temperature controls Specific time/temperature measures may need to be documented, implemented, recorded and verified.
-Milk pre-heating/ Growth of any Minimise time (generally quality rather than Minimise time for safety purposes-

-26 Baseline Control measures must be: Documented, including non-conformances; implemented; recorded; and verified
+51 Baseline Control measures must be: Documented, including non-conformances; implemented; recorded; and verified

-Step Hazard/risks Baseline Control Measures 26 Recommended additional measures for raw milk products (applicable generally to cheese production) Category 1 Products Category 2 Products warming pathogenic microorganisms present safety) measures may need to be documented, implemented, recorded and verified.
+Step Hazard/risks Baseline Control Measures 51 Recommended additional measures for raw milk products (applicable generally to cheese production) Category 1 Products Category 2 Products Milk pre-heating/ warming Growth of any pathogenic microorganisms present Minimise time (generally quality rather than safety) Minimise time for safety purposes- measures may need to be documented, implemented, recorded and verified.
 Addition of starter culture / acidification process Slow or incomplete growth of starter culture could allow for pathogen survival/grow during acidification.
-Use of viable, active starter culture (monitored though checking pH drop over time) 1.
-Commercially sourced starter cultures are preferred but regardless of source they must be pathogen free, and capable of achieving required pH drop in required time 2. pH drop in specified time (if integral to safety)- specific measures may need to be documented, implemented, recorded and verified.
-3. Whey or material derived from previous cheesemaking permitted.
-Contamination from starter culture 'approved supplier' or other assurance/testing program No additional measures Coagulation e.g. addition of rennet 31 3 Curd production e.g. cutting, cheddaring Curd processing e.g. heating/cooking, stretching, washing Processing does not achieve the required level of pathogen reduction allows pathogen increases beyond the level that subsequent processing steps can eliminate Specified curd processing steps Curd processing parameters specified if integral to safety or categorisation of the product: e.g. specified minimum curd cooking temperature.
+Use of viable, active starter culture (monitored though checking pH drop over time) Commercially sourced starter cultures are preferred but regardless of source they must be pathogen free, and capable of achieving required pH drop in required time pH drop in specified time (if integral to safety)- specific measures may need to be documented, implemented, recorded and verified.
+Whey or material derived from previous cheesemaking permitted.
+Contamination from starter culture 'approved supplier' or other assurance/testing program No additional measures Coagulation e.g. addition of rennet Curd production e.g. cutting, cheddaring Curd processing e.g. heating/cooking, stretching, washing Processing does not achieve the required level of pathogen reduction allows pathogen increases beyond the level that subsequent processing steps can eliminate Specified curd processing steps Curd processing parameters specified if integral to safety or categorisation of the product: e.g. specified minimum curd cooking temperature.
 Curd processing parameters specified if integral to safety - measures may need to be documented, implemented, recorded and verified.
-Moulding/pressing - Salting e.g. dry salting/ brine Insufficient salt content/distribution Specified salt concentration/contact time Parameters specified if integral to safety or categorisation of the product
+Moulding/pressing -